Crystallographic actions on contractible algebraic manifolds: Crystallographic Actions

 \begin{proof} Let $\{X_1, \dots , X_n\}$ be a weak Mal'cev basis of the Lie algebra $\lieu$ through the subalgebra $\liev$ where $U=\mbox{exp}(\lieu)$ and $V=\mbox{exp}(\liev)$.
 Then the map $\phi:\R^{k}\rightarrow U/V$ given by is an isomorphism of algebraic manifolds (see Theorem 1.2.12 and proceeding Remark 1 of \cite{CG}).
 This proves (a).

-The fact that the orbit $Ux$ is a Zariski closed in $X$ is standard.
+The fact that the orbit $Ux$ is Zariski closed in $X$ is now standard and was first proven independently by Kostant and Rosenlicht (see \cite{Ros}).
 For the second part of (b), we let $u\in U_x$ and note that the one parameter subgroup $u^t$ is the minimal algebraic subgroup containing $u$.
 Therefore, $u^t\leq U_x$, proving that $U_x$ is connected.

 Part (c) follows directly from (a) and (b). \end{proof}

 The next lemma is a generalization of a result first observed by Margulis on affine crystallographic actions (see Prop.1 of \cite{Soifer}).

 \begin{lemma} \end{lemma}